Last updated: 15 November 2019

-With Bake Off over, and the Black Friday sales on the horizon, you might be hoping to kit out your own workstation with a KitchenAid or Kenwood stand mixer.
-But, depending on what, where and when you buy, you could end up paying hundreds of pounds more than you need to.
+Keen to kit out your own workstation with a KitchenAid or Kenwood stand mixer?
+Depending on what, where and when you buy, you could end up paying hundreds of pounds more than you need to.

-Coveted KitchenAid Artisan stand mixers, which star in the Bake Off tent and many more cookery shows besides, can cost anything from £300 to £850.
-Even the same model can sometimes set you back £200 more than necessary if you buy from the wrong place or at the wrong time.
+Coveted KitchenAid Artisan stand mixers, which star in the Bake Off tent and many more cookery shows besides, can cost anything from £260 to £850.
+Even the same model can sometimes set you back £200 more if you buy from the wrong place or at the wrong time.

 We’ve pulled together our expert knowledge of KitchenAid and Kenwood mixers, and typical prices for popular models, to help you narrow down the right model for you, and beat the sales by knowing how to spot a good deal.